siler/sequence/README.md

 Front end work is easy with Create React App, run `just frontend/start`.
 If changes are made to the syntax parser, don't forget to run `just frontend/generate` before building `frontend`.

 When testing the server, use `just server` to run and reload the server itself.
-Served packages can then be built with `just rebuild` or `just sequence/build` and `just frontend/build` individually.
-Remember, if `sequence` changes `frontend` needs to be built as well.
+Served packages can then be built with `just rebuild` or `just core/build` and `just frontend/build` individually.
+Remember, if `core` changes `frontend` needs to be built as well.

-A docker image tagged `realize` can be created with `just image`.
+A docker image tagged `sequence` can be created with `just image`.
 A container can be started on port 3000 with `just container`.